Ministers to New York’s inner-city children through Metro World Child.

 Metro Ministries is a Christian, non-profit organization dedicated to serving inner-city children throughout New York City and various urban centers around the world.

-With headquarters in the heart of Brooklyn, NY, Metro Ministries currently operates programs at more than 200 sites in New York City, as well as in the Philippines, Romania, and South Africa.
+With headquarters in the heart of Brooklyn, NY, Metro Ministries operates programs at more than 200 sites in New York City, as well as in the Philippines, Romania, and South Africa.

-Metro Ministries is currently the world’s largest Sunday School serving more than 42,000 children with Sunday School services, child sponsorship, special programs and personal home visits on a weekly basis.
+Metro Ministries is the world’s largest Sunday School serving more than 42,000 children with Sunday School services, child sponsorship, special programs and personal home visits on a weekly basis.

 It is better to build boys and girls today than to repair men and women tomorrow

 As a child, Pastor Bill experienced the pain and hopelessness of abandonment.
 One day as he walked down a street with his mother, they stopped to sit for a while.
 She instructed him to stay there and wait for her to return.
 He sat and waited for three days straight.
 She never returned.
 A Christian gentleman who had seen Bill stranded and alone stopped and picked him up.
 It was here that Bill’s relationship with God began.

 Out of the pain, impoverishment and isolation of his own abandonment, Bill developed a heart of compassion for suffering children everywhere.
 From the ghettos of America to the garbage dumps of Manila, Bill has sought to rescue hurting children.

 Founding of Metro World Child